adamlamee/CODINGinK12/about.md

 title: about
 ---

+Teachers have enough to cover without adding computer programming to the list.
+Our goal is to use computer programming as a tool to address course content - the coding is secondary.
+You won't see loops and conditionals taught explicitly, but that has allowed non-CS-fluent teachers to use these activities with their classes.
+Embedding coding into core courses increases equity and access, regardless of a student's background or family income.
+That's why our activities are aimed at content area teachers.
+They're mostly science, but you can send suggestions or contribute an activity you wrote by emailing adamlamee@gmail.com.

 # Project Goals
 - **bridge the gap** between drag-and-drop coding games (like the wonderful work of [CODE.org](https://code.org/) and [Scratch](https://scratch.mit.edu/)) and traditional *Intro to Computer Science* courses that teach programming from a blank terminal
 - **use pro-level software and languages** so students can continue to build upon their experiences through college and career